MONA

 Mobile booking flow

-The old site had a seperate booking site for all the bookable expereices.
-The new site all bookings where intergrated on the main site.
+The old site had a seperate booking site for all the bookable experiences.
+The new site all bookings were integrated on the main site.

 Check out and upsell